 This course is a continuation of ELT 1031 and introduces circuit analysis using advanced network theorems and techniques.
 It covers topics such as superposition; mesh and nodal analysis; Thevenin's theorem; controlled sources, bridges, power factor correction, transformers, polyphase circuits, filters, parallel resonance, frequency response, and response to non-sinusoidal signals.
 Lab exercises use oscilloscopes, function generators, and frequency counters on circuits.
-Prerequisite: ELT 1031 or 2071; MAT 1312 sprina This course introduces basic logic principles, logic circuit definition, and binary number theory and develops the concepts of combinational logic circuits along with logic circuit generation, minimization, and construction.
+3 hours of lecture, 3 hours of lab per week spring This course introduces basic logic principles, logic circuit definition, and binary number theory and develops the concepts of combinational logic circuits along with logic circuit generation, minimization, and construction.
 It deals with memory and sequential logic circuits including counters, shift registers, and random-access memories.
 State machines are discussed and illustrated through more complex systems.
 The lab develops a strong working knowledge of modern CAD tools and technologies, including VHDL and circuit simulators, as well as the function and application of PLDs.